ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 human mind, much like an AI's, would have a lot more than 175 Billion parameters, easily.

 If it works in a raspberry pi cluster, that would be great.
 However, I suspect that it would take a lot larger cluster size than 40 raspberry pis, a NXT and a TI-84.

+For AI, you'd need neural records, either EEG or BCI before development of such would have inherent value.